colinmorris/colinmorris.github.com/_posts/2016-06-10-char-rbms-title-tk.markdown

 (In fact, when tuning hyperparameters, I relied a lot on visual assesment of samples.
 I did find some metrics that correlated well with my assessments - a form of [pseudolikelihood](https://en.wikipedia.org/wiki/Pseudolikelihood) and denoising - but they weren't perfect.
 In the words of Geoff Hinton, "use them, but don't trust them".)

 If you're curious, [this README](https://github.com/colinmorris/char-rbm/blob/master/samples/cleaned/README.markdown) has details on each of the models that generated the samples below, including the hyperparameters used for training and sampling.
-And [*this* README](TODO) has pointers to where each dataset was downloaded from and how it was preprocessed.
+After sampling, any strings that existed in the training data were filtered out (this was anywhere between .01% of samples to 10% depending on the model). [*This* README](TODO) has pointers to where each dataset was downloaded from and how it was preprocessed.

 ## Human names